heehay/Fiji-Macro-Lung-IHC-Analysis/README.md

         https://imagej.net/plugins/adjustable-watershed/adjustable-watershed

-- 06082026_microglia_phenotype: Analyzes microglial cell count, percent area, and morphology (branches mean, junctions mean, average size, max length mean, average length mean, circularity, solidity, and perimeter).
+- Lung section_marophage_qIHC: Analyzes macrophage cell count and percent area.
-This code has been customized for IHC co-stained for: IBA1, CD68, and CD16.
+This code has been customized for IHC co-stained for: CD68, CD206, iNOS.

-- 06082026_tmem phenotype: Analyzes microglial cell count, percent area, and morphology (branches mean, junctions mean, average size, max length mean, average length mean, circularity, solidity, and perimeter).
+- Lung section_fibrogenesis_qIHC: Analyzes CTHRC1 and collagen I  percent area.
-This code has been customized for IHC stained for: TMEM119.
+This code has been customized for IHC stained for: CTHRC1 and collagen I.